maximolanza/maximolanza/README.md

 ### 🌱 I'm currently learning... / Last Projects

+- New profile web page with NextJs (The current page is made with Angular)
 - Web application for the organization of player data in the New World game for the Syndicate alliance.
 - Landing Pages with NextJs & GraphCMS
 - Advance React JS